abaird/egghead-react-boilerplate/README.md

 LESSON 21:
 use babel-polyfill to back port new JS features to older browsers.
 Used the npx browserslist command to figure out which specific browsers to support.

+LESSON 22:
+use a webpack plugin to support dynamic loading of modules only when you need it.
+Uses Suspense to control when components are supposed to load dynamically.

+LESSON 23:
+add Jest tests!